PoweredSoft/DynamicQuery/README.md

 It's a library that allows you to easily query a queryable using a criteria object.

-It allows offers, to intercept the query using **IQueryInterceptor** implementations.
+It also offers, to intercept the query using **IQueryInterceptor** implementations.

 ## Getting Started